Villain (2017 film): Plot

 Mathew fights Felix and is about to kill him, but draws back, realizing that Shaktivel had targeted Felix, and instead arrests him.
-Mathew learns that it was Iqbal who helped Felix escape from Police custody.
-Mathew asks Iqbal to surrender to the Police.
-Mathew discovers that Shaktivel's next target is the DGP, who threatened a patient named Khalid Musthafa in Tharakan's hospital, who later died in an unknown accident.
-Mathew is sedated, and Shreya takes him to Shaktivel, who plans to kill the DGP in front of him.
-DGP convinces Mathew that he had threatened Musthafa fearing a great financial loss but has no role in his death.
+Mathew learns that Iqbal helped Felix escape from police custody and asks Iqbal to surrender to the police.
+He then discovers that Shaktivel's next target is Mansoor, who threatened a patient named Khalid Musthafa in Tharakan's hospital, who later died in an unknown accident.
+Mathew is sedated, and Shreya takes him to Shaktivel, who plans to kill Mansoor in front of him.
+Mansoor convinces Mathew that he had threatened Musthafa, fearing a great financial loss, but has no role in his death.
 Mathew tries to dissuade Shaktivel, who believes that the legal system is corrupt and that what he does is alternative justice.
 He reveals that Mathew mercy-killed Neelima.
-They argue and engage in hand-to-hand combat; Mathew defeats Shaktivel, but spares him because he believes that Shaktivel could still become a good doctor after treating his mental illness.
-Mathew is then seen building a school completing Neelima's last wish.
+They argue and engage in hand-to-hand combat; Mathew defeats Shaktivel, but spares him because he believes that Shaktivel could still become a good doctor after treating his mental illness, were he is taken for mental treatment by police along with Sreya.
+Mathew is then seen building a school, completing Neelima's last wish.